Neutron stars can shine a light on elusive lepton-flavor-violating dark matter: The LFV model

-We illustrate this using a sample portal between the visible and dark sectors, which involves light axion-like particles (ALPs)~\cite{DiLuzio:2020wdo,Choi:2020rgn,Bauer:2020jbp}.
-ALPs can naturally emerge as pseudo-Nambu-Goldstone bosons from global symmetries spontaneously broken at high energy scales.
-They can mediate interactions between DM and the Standard Model (SM).
-In this scenario, the complex dark sector manifests primarily through ALP-induced DM couplings at lower energies.
-ALP couplings need not respect the SM flavor structure and could even play a role in generating it, {\it e.g.}, through familons~\cite{Davidson:1981zd,Wilczek:1982rv} or flavons~\cite{Bauer:2016rxs}.
-LFV couplings of ALPs can also be radiatively generated~\cite{Choi:2017gpf}.
-Therefore, they can naturally mediate LFV interactions of DM.
-We show that future observations of old NSs with temperatures around $T\sim 2000~\textrm{K}$ will provide leading constraints on this scenario.
+We illustrate the LFV dark sector physics using a portal involving light axion-like particles~\cite{DiLuzio:2020wdo,Choi:2020rgn,Bauer:2020jbp}.
+ALPs can naturally emerge as light pseudo-Nambu-Goldstone bosons from global symmetries spontaneously broken at high energy scales.
+They can mediate interactions between DM and the SM.
+In this framework, ALP couplings need not respect the SM flavor structure and could even play a role in generating it, e.g., through familons~\cite{Davidson:1981zd,Wilczek:1982rv} or flavons~\cite{Bauer:2016rxs}.
+Furthermore, LFV couplings of ALPs can be radiatively generated~\cite{Choi:2017gpf}, providing a natural theoretical basis for LFV interactions of DM.
+By employing the ALP as a mediator, we establish a concrete yet flexible framework that captures the essential physics of NS heating from LFV DM interactions without being obscured by excessive BSM complexity.